 Bake for about 40-45 minutes or until golden brown.

 Remove from heat, cool, and serve with vegan vanilla ice cream.

-Should you make the pie in advance and refrigerate it, you will see coconut oil solids on the apples.
+Should you make the vegan apple pie in advance and refrigerate it, you will see coconut oil solids on the apples.
 Simply warm up the apple pie for about 5 minutes in a 350-degree oven until apples glisten.

 *Yvonne Ardestani is the chef behind Yvonne’s Vegan Kitchen.
 Yvonne also operates a catering business where she creates the most beautiful vegan and gluten-free cakes for every occasion.